-Spring is in the air – and so is pollen.
-And also dust, bacteria, and virus-causing germs.
+Spring is in the air – and so are allergens.
+And also bacteria, mold, and virus-causing germs.
 But we aren’t talking about the air outside; we’re talking about your home’s indoor air.

 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

-Over 40 million Americans suffer from allergies and 24 million deal with asthma.
-So for the month of May, our Experts are ready to help you stop the sneezes for FREE.
+Over 40 million Americans live with allergies and 24 million deal with asthma.
+So this month, our Experts are ready to help you stop the sneezes for FREE.
 Call Comfortech Service Experts right now to get a COMPLIMENTARY home air quality and comfort analysis at 601-852-3105 or schedule your appointment online

 .
 Your complimentary air quality and comfort analysis is the first step to assess your home’s level of air pollution.